What is a Loan against Asset

 3 mins

-Asset-based loans, often referred to as ABLs, provide businesses and individuals with a flexible and reliable source of funding, using their existing assets as collateral.
-In this article, we will delve into the concept of asset-based loans, exploring how they work, their benefits, and considerations for both lenders and borrowers.
+Asset-based loans (ABL), also known as asset-backed loans or simply asset loans, provide businesses and individuals with a flexible and reliable source of funding by leveraging their existing assets as collateral.
+In this article, we explore how asset-based loans work, their key benefits, and important considerations for both lenders and borrowers looking to secure financing.

 What is an asset-based loan?